Factbox: Canadian provinces and their plans to reopen schools amid COVID-19

-(Reuters) - Quebec, the Canadian province hardest-hit by the coronavirus outbreak, on Tuesday set out guidelines for elementary and high school students across the province to return to classrooms in the fall.
+(Reuters) - Ontario, Canada’s most populous province, on Friday set out guidelines for elementary and high school students to return to classrooms in the fall.

-The majority of Canadian schools shuttered in March amid the pandemic.
+The majority of Canadian schools closed in March amid the coronavirus pandemic.
 Most provinces have said in-person classes will not return this school year and are working on screening and social distancing guidelines for next term.

 Here’s what Canada’s provinces are doing: